prpercy/KaseiCoin/README.md

 ## Installation Guide

 > Compile the contracts in Remix

 > Open Ganache, connect it to MetaMask

 > In Remix - deployment - Environment section, choose 'Injected Provider MetaMask'.
 Make the connection with MetaMask

 > Select the address that you would like to use for deployment.
 Enter input paramters (Coin name, symbol and wallet address) and hit the transact/deploy button.

 > Deployer contract will provide Crowdsale address and token address.
 Use them to link to Crowdsale contract and Token contract.
 ---
 ## Usage

-> In remix - deployment section, user can go to KaseiCoinCrowdSale contract and invoke buyToken function (input address for which you would like purchase tokens and also input number of wei/ether you would like to transact with).
+> In remix - deployment section, user can go to KaseiCoinCrowdSale contract and invoke buyToken function (input address for which you would like to purchase tokens and also input number of wei/ether you would like to transact with).

 > In same section, user can go to KaseiCoin contract to check balance for the user and total supply

 ---